Monkeying With the Clocks Via Metformin

 Eric Verdin’s GrimAge, PhenoAge, and other putative biological age tests vary from one another by decades.
 Verdin’s chronological age is 66.
 Credit: Eric Verdin at ARDD2023: Human immune aging.

-Karl Pfleger (a longevity biotech angel investor and philanthropist and the principal of the excellent resource AgingBiotech.info) had a similar experience, as has Dr. Nir Barzilai and others in the prolongevist and “biohacker” communities.
+Karl Pfleger (an angel investor and philanthropist in longevity biotech, and the principal of the excellent resource AgingBiotech.info) had a similar experience, as have Dr. Matt Kaeberlein, Dr. Nir Barzilai and others in the prolongevist and “biohacker” communities.

 Now, these human clocks were created by scientists who specialize in biomedical data and used thousands of human samples from diverse, representative samples of the population to do it — yet they are still this unreliable at the individual level.
 How, then, can clocks derived from a total of 18 (or possibly 24) animals of unknown provenance and that include adolescent but not genuinely old monkeys possibly be taken seriously as evidence that metformin moved the needle on degenerative aging in these animals?